yanyikun/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage
 Git tracks changes..
-Create a nre branch is quick.
+Create a new branch is quick.
+Create a new branch is quick & simple.